Thynkon/thynkon.github.io/_posts/2023-02-06-develop-phoenix-applications-using-docker.md

 ## Building the container

-During my class, I was asked to create two diffent images for the project: a `development` and a `production` one.
+During my class, I was asked to create two different images for the project: a `development` and a `production` one.

-Since most of tutorials/articles I found on the Internet only explained how to run `production-ready` applications on Docker containers, I had to create my own.
+Since most tutorials/articles I found on the Internet only explained how to run `production-ready` applications on Docker containers, I had to create my own.

 One of my requirements was to work on the project that was on the `host` without having to manually rebuild the container image.
 Thus, I had to use [bind volumes](https://docs.docker.com/storage/bind-mounts).

-In case you dont know, Phoenix provides generators that make `production deployments` easy.
+In case you don't know, Phoenix provides generators that make `production deployments` easy.
 You can pass `--docker` to `mix phx.gen.release` to [generate a docker container image](https://hexdocs.pm/phoenix/releases.html#containers)

 Based on that file, I built the docker image you can find in the next section.